exsqzme/spql/README.md

 # SpQL

-SpQL is an easier way of querying SharePoint's web servies.
+SpQL is an easier way of querying SharePoint's web services.
 It abstracts away a lot the complexity and redundancy of constructing SOAP requests into an easy to use API.

 ## Installation